Skip to content

 Who is locali for?

-Residents — who don't want to juggle five apps, three newsletters, and two Facebook groups, but simply want to know what's happening in their community.
+Residents — who don't want to juggle five apps, three newsletters, and two Facebook groups, but simply want to know what's happening in their community — and take part themselves.

-Clubs, organisations, and initiatives — that want to manage their content once and reach many people, without depending on commercial platforms.
+Clubs, organisations, and initiatives — that want to manage their content once and reach many people, without depending on commercial platforms — while staying connected to their local community.

-Municipalities and local governments — that want to run a privacy-compliant, independent information platform for their residents.
+Municipalities and local governments — that want to run an independent information platform designed for data-sovereign operation.

 IT teams and operators — that want full control over infrastructure, configuration, and data. locali runs via Docker Compose, supports Keycloak, and exports metrics to Prometheus and Grafana.